-If the vice president and Cabinet decide that the president cannot discharge the powers and duties of his office, they can displace him.
+The US Constitution allows the president to be removed from power if his vice president and Cabinet decide that he cannot discharge the duties of his office.

 Checkout charity research suggests that it can boost sales and doesn't ward off customers who don't contribute.